oracle-samples/oci-data-science-ai-samples/jobs/README.md

 This repository provides following samples:

+- `Fn` - Oracle Function example for how to start Job Runs
 - `byoc` - Bring Your Own Container guide for Jobs and samples
 - `cli` - Oracle OCI CLI client samples of how to create and run jobs
 - `custom_metrics` - emit custom metrics from your Job Run and query metric values on your local machine